 But as any expat or long term traveler may tell you, visiting home after long-term travel will never be the same.
 Traveling has way of spoiling familiar things, no matter how much they made you comfortable before.

-Although we had a great time visiting friends and family in the US, we looked forward to going back to our home in Thailand.
-Living there for the past fifteen months has changed our perspective on life, and for that, we love it.
-There were certainly things we missed about the States, but there were many other things that confirmed our choice to move to Thailand was the right one.
-We are looking forward to another exciting year ahead of us!__
+Although we had a great time visiting friends and family in the US, we looked forward to going back to Thailand.
+Living there for the past fifteen months has changed our perspective on life.
+There were things we missed about the States, but there were many other things that confirmed our choice to move to Thailand was the right one.
+We are looking forward to another exciting year ahead of us!